Alvaro05RB/Obsidian-Trading-Dashboard/README.md

 > All portfolio data is stored at
 > `Trades/Trade/PortfolioManager.md`

+### Key Metrics

+The Portfolio Manager automatically computes several key performance indicators to help assess long-term investment quality and risk-adjusted performance:

+- **ROI (Return on Investment):** Measures overall profitability based on realized gains and deposits.
+- **Maximum Drawdown:** Tracks the largest peak-to-trough decline in portfolio balance.
+- **Sharpe Ratio:** Evaluates risk-adjusted returns using total volatility.
+- **Sortino Ratio:** Similar to Sharpe but focuses only on downside risk, offering a clearer view of consistency in positive returns.

+These metrics are updated automatically whenever you record a deposit, withdrawal, or closed investment.

 Since Obsidian works offline, market prices aren’t live-updated — but closed trade data keeps portfolio performance consistent with your logs.

 ---